FuturisticGoo/emotic/README.md

 * A whole bunch of emoticons for your perusal (I'll try to add more)
 * Add or modify emoticons
 * Search using related tags
+* Reorder them to your liking
+* Import and export the database
 * That's pretty much it :D

 ## Building